lipskiyp/fastapi_template/README.md

 - User and Thread have many-to-many relationship expressed via users_and_threads association table.
 - User and Message have one-to-many relationship.
 - Thread and Message have one-to-many relationship.

-## In Progress

-1. Alembic
-2. Permission groups